June 3, 2011: iOS overtakes Research in Motion’s BlackBerry operating system for the first time.

 While Android remains comfortably in the lead in terms of market share, the news marks the beginning of the end for BlackBerry as a smartphone powerhouse.

 This post contains affiliate links.
 Cult of Mac may earn a commission when you use our links to buy items.

 Research in Motion, a Canadian company that established deep roots in corporate environments with pagers and other enterprise hardware, once ruled the business world.
 Its long line of BlackBerry devices boasted responsive physical QWERTY keyboards and native support for push email.
 These features made them the go-to mobile devices for the corporate world.

 That all began to change after Apple got into the game in 2007 with the iPhone launch.
-BlackBerry’s remarkable decline mirrored the iPhone’s rapid ascent, only in reverse.
+Just four years later, BlackBerry’s remarkable decline mirrored the iPhone’s rapid ascent, only in reverse.

-In 2009, as the iPhone really started to take off, BlackBerry’s global market share hovered around 50 percent.
-By 2013, it fell to less than 3 percent.
-(Today it’s in the vicinity of 0.0 percent.)
+In 2009, as the iPhone really started to take off, BlackBerry’s global market share hovered around 50%.
+By 2013, it fell to less than 3%.
+And on January 4, 2022, BlackBerry officially pulled the plug on its once-dominant devices.

 The stats released on this date in 2011 highlighted the sea change occurring in the mobile world.
-Figures released by comScore showed that Apple’s iOS platform held 26 percent of the U.S. market, while BlackBerry fell to 25.7 percent.
+Figures released by comScore showed that Apple’s iOS platform held 26% of the U.S. market, while BlackBerry fell to 25.7%.

 By this point, Apple had overtaken RIM in terms of smartphone shipments.
 However, due to the BlackBerry’s historic lead, it took slightly longer for the iPhone to catch up in terms of mobile usage.